fraguela/dparallel_recursion/INSTALL.md

 		mkdir build && cd build

-4. Generate the files for building the benchmaks and tests for the library in the format that you prefer (Visual Studio projects, nmake makefiles, UNIX makefiles, Mac Xcode projects, ...) using cmake.
+4. Generate the files for building the benchmaks and tests for the library in the format that you prefer (Visual Studio projects, nmake makefiles, UNIX makefiles, Mac Xcode projects, ...) using CMake.

+    If you are _only_ interested in the shared-memory skeleton, which does not require MPI and Boost, run cmake with `-DONLY_THREADS=1`.

-    In this process you can use a graphical user interface for cmake such as `cmake-gui` in Unix/Mac OS X or `CMake-gui` in Windows, or a command-line interface such as `ccmake`.
-The process is explained here assuming this last possibility, as graphical user interfaces are not always available.
+    In this process you can use a graphical user interface for CMake such as `cmake-gui` in Unix/Mac OS X or `CMake-gui` in Windows, or a command-line interface such as `ccmake`.
+The process is explained here assuming this last possibility.

-5. run `ccmake ..`
+5. run `ccmake ..` or `ccmake -DONLY_THREADS=1 ..` depending on whether you are only interested in the parallelism based on threads.

 	 This will generate the files for building Dparallel_recusion with the tool that cmake choses by default for your platform.
 Flag `-G` can be used to specify the kind of tool that you want to use.
 For example if you want to use Unix makefiles but they are not the default in you system, run <tt>ccmake -G 'Unix Makefiles' ..</tt>